jayman-cooks/news_clock/JOURNAL.md

 ---
 ## Total time: 15 hours

+## July 5 - 1.5h
+I was told to use an esp-32 instead of a rpi, so I made that change.
+It made a few complications in terms of audio and TTS, but I think I resolved them.
+I also changed all of my stuff from amazon to aliexpress (changing vendors again guhhh).
+New circuit diagram but with same name.

 ## July 4 - 2h
 I finally made a circuit diagram after a lot of work yesterday (mostly thanks to Yash).
 I moved the old files for the case to avoid confusion.
 They are now in old case files.
 I added all the formating required for submissions.
 I think I'm ready to submit!
 ![](https://github.com/jayman-cooks/news_clock/blob/main/circuit_diagram.png)